CompostTea

 Revitalize your trees & landscape with the power of biology.

-Unlike standard fertilizers, our brewing process uses constant agitation to create a living soil amendment teeming with soluble nutrients, diverse beneficial bacteria, fungi, protozoa, and nematodes.
+Unlike standard fertilizers, our CompostTea™ brewing process uses constant agitation to create a living soil amendment teeming with soluble nutrients, diverse beneficial bacteria, fungi, and other beneficial micro-organisms.
+All natural with no threat to our local lakes, water sheds, rivers, or streams.

 Why do our trees and landscaping need CompostTea?

-Chemicals applied to our soils can kill a range of the beneficial microorganisms that encourage plant growth (pesticides, herbicides, fertilizers).
+Chemicals like pesticides, herbicides, and some fertilizers commonly applied to our soils can kill a range of the beneficial microorganisms that encourage plant growth.

 Activities that disturb the soil structure (structural components include soil horizons, aggregate structure, and pore space*) can negatively impact the presence and availability of growth space, nutrients, water, and oxygen for roots.

-Innate soil conditions (parent material, chemistry, structure) in our native soils may not be conducive to supporting the needs of non-native tree species – many of which are often found in landscape plantings (such as blue spruce, xxxx, xxxx, and xxxx).
+Innate soil conditions (parent material, chemistry, structure) in our native soils may not be conducive to supporting the needs of non-native tree species – many of which are often found in landscape plantings (such as blue spruce, Japanese maple, catalpa, and dwarf Alberta Spruce).

-The urban forest lacks a healthy organic layer, as soil horizons and the organic matter layers are often disturbed and or damaged during site development.
-The organic layer is comprised of organic matter (decomposing leaves) and plays an important role in soil health.
+The urban forest lacks a healthy organic layer, as soil horizons* and the organic matter layers are often disturbed and or damaged during site development.
+The organic layer is comprised of organic matter (decomposing plant material) and plays an important role in soil health.

-Regularly introducing populations of a wide variety of beneficial microorganisms and the food that helps feed their growth is the best way to develop healthier soils and microbial populations improving vitality in target trees and plants.
+Regularly introducing populations of a wide variety of beneficial microorganisms and the food that helps feed their growth is the approachable and effective way to develop healthier soils and microbial populations improving vitality in target trees and plants.

 -